markasfour/rshell/README.md

 Rshell supports linkages of input and output redirection with piping

+Rshell supports the `cd` command

+Rshell prints out the current working directory in the ready prompt (`~` is short for the `home` folder)

+Rshell supports the `^C` signal to terminate a process without exiting Rshell

+Rshell can run all commands given a path

 ##Dependencies
 The ```boost``` library is required to run the tokenizing method in Rshell